prasadjaywant/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository would be mainly used for Capstone Project
+This repository would be mainly used for Corsera Capstone Project